 Creating these diagrams is part of the standard, battle-proven object-oriented software design process.
 Do we have to follow this approach?
 Well, we could do ad-hoc development.
 But then be prepared to answer a lot of questions.

 Developers will come to you looking for clarifications.

-– Hey Mr. Architect, should we throw an exception here?
+– Hey, Mr. Architect, should we throw an exception here?
 Or rather return an error?

 – Do we need a network controller interface?
-Or a class will do it?
+Or will a class do it?

 – How should I handle failures in this particular use case?